-An Apollo astronaut needed a spacecraft to travel to and from the spacecraft orbiting the moon to the lunar surface.
+An Apollo astronaut needed a spacecraft to travel to and from the spacecraft orbiting the Moon to the lunar surface.
 The Lunar Module was created for this part of the mission.
-It was used as a base camp to support life on the moon including rests after walking on the moon.
+It was used as a base camp to support life on the Moon including rests after walking on the Moon.

-As the first production, man-rated lunar module, Lunar Module LTA-8 was essential to the success of the Apollo program.
-Before the first crewed flights of the new Apollo spacecraft to the moon, NASA wanted to simulate operations on Earth to ensure safety and success for every astronaut during his mission.
+As the first production, crew-rated lunar module, Lunar Module LTA-8 was essential to the success of the Apollo program.
+Before the first crewed flights of the new Apollo spacecraft to the Moon, NASA wanted to simulate operations on Earth to ensure safety and success for every astronaut during his mission.
 With this purpose, construction of Lunar Test Article 8 (LTA) was started in 1965.
 The craft underwent separate series of tests in support of the Apollo 9 and Apollo 11 missions.

-Look up when you come in to Space Center Houston’s main plaza to see this piece of equipment that helped land humans on the moon!
+Look up when you come in to Space Center Houston’s main plaza to see this piece of equipment that helped land humans on the Moon!
 This great artifact can be found suspended from the ceiling at Space Center Plaza in front of Destiny Theater.